 Entering into a hospital for any type of procedure can be overwhelming.
 It’s important for the medical staff around you to be knowledgeable and kind, so they can answer your questions and ease your concerns.
 In most cases, once you’re under anesthesia you won’t have any recollection of the procedure.
 If you wake up and discover something has gone terribly wrong, you may learn negligence was the cause.
-If you’ve suffered injuries because of a surgeon or hospital mistake, our Albuquerque surgical error lawyers may be able to help you seek the compensation you need to recover.
+If you’ve suffered injuries because of a surgeon or hospital mistake, the Albuquerque surgical error lawyers from Buckingham Barrera Vega Law Firm may be able to help you seek the compensation you need to recover.

 Surgical Error Examples